Millwall F.C.: Rivalry with Leeds United

 Millwall share a fierce rivalry with Leeds United.
 The rivalry between the teams is intensified by both clubs' passionate fans and association with football hooliganism.
 The clubs' two hooligan firms, the Leeds United Service Crew and the Millwall Bushwackers, were notorious in the 1970s and 80s for their violence, being called "dirty Leeds" and "the scourge of football" respectively.
 From 1920 to 2003 the sides met just 12 times; competing in different tiers for the majority of their histories, and neither considering the other a rival on the pitch.
 Since Leeds were relegated from the Premier League in 2004, the teams have met 28 times in 16 years.
 The rivalry began in League One during the 2007–08 season, with disorder and violent clashes between both sets of fans and the police at Elland Road.
 It continued into the 2008–09 season; where the teams were vying for promotion to the Championship, culminating in Millwall knocking Leeds out of the League One playoffs at the semi-final stage.
 In 45 games between the two clubs since 1931, Millwall and Leeds are tied with 20 wins each, with five drawn.

 South East London derbies

 Millwall are closest in proximity to Charlton Athletic, with The Den and The Valley being less than four miles (4 mi) apart.
-They last met in September 2025, with the teams playing out a 1–1 draw at the Valley.
-Since their first competitive game in 1921, Millwall have won 37, drawn 27 and lost 12.
-The Lions are unbeaten in their last thirteen games against Charlton, spanning 29 years, where they have won seven and drawn six.
+They last met in January 2026, with Millwall beating Charlton 4–0 at the Den.
+Since their first competitive game in 1921, Millwall have won 38, drawn 27 and lost 12.
+The Lions are unbeaten in their last fourteen games against Charlton, spanning 30 years, where they have won eight and drawn six.
 The Lions last played against Crystal Palace in September 2025, in a League Cup tie at Selhurst Park.
 The game ended 1–1, with Palace winning 4–2 on penalties.
 In almost 100 competitive games between the two clubs since 1906, Millwall have won 39, drawn 30 and lost 32.